lowRISC/ibex-demo-system/README.md

 .\DockerCli.exe -SwitchLinuxEngine
 ```

-Go to the folder on the USB named "Docker Images" and run:
+In case you have a tarball of the docker image, run:
 ```powershell
 docker load -i ibex_demo_image.tar
 ```